Custom Roll Forming Processes, Techniques, and Services

 2) Post-cut roll forming

-- Pieces of the cross section are cut to length after forming.
-This process implies working from a coil of material.
+Pieces of the cross section are cut to length after forming.
+This process involves working from a coil of material.

-- Strip can be pierced, notched or further processed before the cutoff operation.
+A strip can be pierced, notched, or further processed before the cutoff operation.

 Roll Forming Materials